Oripi/wix-covid-wishlist/README.md

 * Create our own database table and use CRUD (Create, Read, Update, Delete) operations on it.

 # 1. So let's get started!
 The first thing we need is... a website! so let's start by creating a new website where we can try our code.
+Head over to [wix](https://www.wix.com) and Since we're creating a Wishlist for an online store, select the "online-store" option when creating a new website.
+Then, select the Editor (`Choose a template`) and select any template to your liking.
-Since we're creating a Wishlist for an online store, select the "online-store" option when creating a new website.
-In case you created a different kind of website you can always enable it through the same menu that you add different elements to your website, just under the `store` section.
+> Note: In case you created a different kind of website you can always enable it through the same menu that you add different elements to your website, just under the `store` section.

 Now, let's enable Corvid so we'll be able to modify what we need:
 ![alt enable corvid](images/enableCorvid.png)